 Blogger’s Blog Design Options

 Blogger only offers a limited number of themes to choose from.
-These templates are relatively simple.
-They’ve also been used on countless more blogs.
+However, these templates are relatively simple.
+As a result, they’ve also been used on countless more blogs.

 Using Blogger’s built-in tools, you may modify the colors and layout of these themes.
-You are not permitted to build or modify your templates.
+However, you are not permitted to build or modify your templates.

 Some non-official Blogger themes are available.
 However, finding high-quality ones might be difficult.
 In addition, you’ll be required to pay a fee for them.